m053m716/TDCS/README.md

 2. Traces of the processed data were inspected visually to ensure that data was free of recording artifacts due to non-biological sources.
 This sort of artifact is very large and typically evident by visual inspection.

-   * For consistency, an RMS filter was applied to 1-second-long "chunks" of non-overlapping samples, allowing us to set an automated RMS exclusion threshold based on the distribution of raw data magnitudes that automatically rejects artifacts.
+   * For consistency, an RMS filter was applied to 1-second-long "chunks" of non-overlapping samples, allowing us to set an automated RMS exclusion threshold based on the distribution of raw data magnitudes that automatically rejects artifacts. **See [`make_RMS_mask`](https://github.com/m053m716/TDCS/blob/master/make_RMS_mask.m) for details. **

 3. For Spikes, units were detected and sorted using a preliminary automated sorting procedure followed by a secondary manual curation step.